-If you are thinking about purchasing a new scanner, I would suggest you first look at The Best Scanners of 2016 in the PCMag web site at https://goo.gl/eZEjxJ.
-It is a great comparison of most of the leading scanners of today.
+If you are thinking about purchasing a new scanner, I would suggest you first look at The Best Scanners of 2020 in the PCMag web site at https://www.pcmag.com/picks/the-best-scanners.
+It is a great comparison of most of the leading scanners of today and is updated annually.

 Obviously, I also have to make sure these documents are well preserved in their digital format.
 Can you imagine the emotions if I spent hundreds of hours scanning several hundred old books and then threw the originals away, only to have a hard drive crash?

-In fact, I keep a MINIMUM of four copies: the original copy is kept on the Macintosh’s hard drive; a backup copy is kept on an eight-terabyte external hard drive that plugs into the Mac’s USB connector; a second backup copy is kept on various USB “jump drives” and a third backup copy is kept on an off-site backup service “in the cloud” on the Internet that automatically backs up any new files or newly-changed files from the Mac’s hard drive once every fifteen minutes.
+In fact, I keep a MINIMUM of four copies: the original copy is kept in the Macintosh’s hard drive; a backup copy is kept on a 12-terabyte external hard drive that plugs into the Mac’s USB connector; a second backup copy is kept on various USB “jump drives” and a third backup copy is kept on an off-site backup service “in the cloud” on the Internet that automatically backs up any new files or newly-changed files from the Mac’s hard drive once every fifteen minutes.

 Right now I am also keeping a fourth copy on my laptop computer and a fifth copy on another computer in my office by using a middle-of-the-night process that automatically copies files across my in-home network.

 Every spring and every fall, before moving to my other seasonal home, I also make backups of everything to another USB hard drive and take the new backups to the computers at the other location.
 I guess that is a sixth copy.
-I can even carry my entire digital library, along with a suitcase and a few other things, in my 2-seat sports car when driving north to south or in the other direction.
+I can even carry my entire digital library in a rather small briefcase, backpack, or gym bag.
+I no longer need the multiple bookshelves or the cardboard boxes of books in the basement.

 If I was to carry my entire library when it was all in print, I would be renting a large U-Haul van twice a year!